 The full printable recipe for this DIY Homemade Cat Scratch Repellent Spray is below, but you’ll need a few ingredients and supplies.
 I simply grabbed all the ingredients including the lemon essential oil, rosemary essential oil, spray bottle, and vegetable glycerin on Amazon and then picked up some distilled water from the grocery store.

 And I know my photos show actual lemon and rosemary inside the spray bottle, but you really don’t need it.
 I just added it to the bottle because I knew I was going to write this post if the spray worked and I wanted the photos to look pretty.

-Also, if you don’t want to use the lemon and rosemary essential oils around your cat, you can make your own lemon vinegar and rosemary vinegar by soaking real lemons and real rosemary in vinegar for several weeks.
-Then simply mix the two and dilute with some distilled water and you have a natural spray.
+If you don’t want to use the lemon and rosemary essential oils around your cat, you can make your own lemon vinegar and rosemary vinegar by soaking real lemons and real rosemary in vinegar for 2-3 weeks.
+Then simply mix the two and dilute with some distilled water and you’ll have a natural spray.
 Just be sure to patch test the spray on an inconspicuous piece of your furniture first.

 Now, I’m not hippy-dippy, I don’t use essential oils to cure any ailments or ward off spirits, but I really do think this DIY cat scratch repellent spray helped.
 It didn’t stop the scratching altogether, I had to do other things (which I discuss in my post on How to Stop a Cat From Scratching the Furniture), but it definitely did keep Lucy away from our headboard.

 And if you’re having other issues with your cat, be sure to check out my other kitty related blog posts: